OrangeFlash81/hsemailmd/README.md

 After running `chmod +x hsemailmd.rb`, you can use this tool like so:

 ```
-./hsemailmd.rb <filename>
+./hsemailmd.rb <input-file> [output-file]
 ```

-Output HTML is printed, so you'll want to pipe it into a file.
+The output file argument is optional, and defaults to "x.html" for a file "x.md".

 ## Things about emails